Advice & Support with LGBTQ+ Breakups & Separation

 The technology means that Dean’s particular approach empowers separating relationships to be able to talk with each other about subjects they couldn’t usually manage “at home”.

-Difficult subjects – especially of the theme of bringing the relationship to an end – became more accessible due to the use of multiple video devices and remote sessions.
+Difficult subjects – especially the theme of bringing the relationship to an end – became more accessible due to the use of multiple video devices and remote sessions.

-Any mix of Smartphones, tablets, PCs, Macs etc works.
+Any mix of Smartphones, tablets, PCs, Macs, etc. works.

 About Dean Richardson MNCPS (Accred/Reg)